balajithiruvadi/e-store-fe/README.md

+# Front End reactjs Application for simple e-store

-# e-store-fe
+# Step: 1
-Front end react application to display a simple e-store with backend api connection
+Make sure that nodejs is installed in machine

+#Step: 2
+Use npm i command to install dependencies.

+Step: 3
+Use npm start to get the application running